configcat/docs/docs/getting-started.md

 ---
 This page is an overview and a short guide to get started.

-**ConfigCat** is a cloud based service that lets you release a feature to a part of your users without the need to actually deploy new code.
+**ConfigCat** is a cloud based service that lets you release a feature without the need to actually deploy new code.

 You can use it with many similar techniques such as feature flags/toggles, canary releases, soft launches, A-B testing, remote configuration management, phased rollouts.